Operation: Düsseldorf

 None - all crew survived as PoW.
 We also understand that they survived the war.

-For further details our thanks to Craig Shields for bringing this loss to our attention - January 2017.
-Thanks to John Jones for the update to the fighter claim.
-Also to the sources shown below.
+For further details our thanks to Craig Shields for bringing this loss to our attention (Jan 2017).
+Thanks to John Jones for the update to the fighter claim (June 2019).
+Update to Narrative by Aircrew Remembered (May 2022).

 At the going down of the sun, and in the morning we will remember